nretnilkram/go-go-gadget/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command inspect     Inspects a string k8s         Kubernetesify a string
+  completion  Generate the autocompletion script for the specified shell grit        Run git commands on multiple repositories at once help        Help about any command inspect     Inspects a string k8s         Kubernetesify a string